 As you can see, all types of head injuries can be serious and can require extensive treatment.

-The Law Firm of David C. Chavez, LLC is the Personal Injury Law Firm Who Has the Experience and Resources to Represent You in your Personal Injury Claim.
+David C. Chavez Law Firm is the Personal Injury Law Firm Who Has the Experience and Resources to Represent You in your Personal Injury Claim.